rushimok73/AWS-SAA-C03-Notes/README.md

 Great if you have a known stead state usage, email usage, domain server.
 Cheapest option with no tolerance for disruption.

+Another Option - **Scheduled Reserved**
+Reserve machine for some specific time.
+Cheaper than on demand.
+Min 1200h/year needed

+#### 1.6.11.4.
+Dedicated Hosts

+Pay for the host.
+No instance charges.
+Capacity management required

+This type of hosting is still required in cases where licensing is based upon per physical core used rather than logical ones.

+Good when you need host affinity - Run instances on certain hosts only (licensing implications)

+#### 1.6.11.5.
+Dedicated Instances

+Only your instance is run on that machine.
+Dedicated hardware

+#### 1.6.11.6.
+Capacity Reservation

+On-demand capacity reservations can be booked to ensure you always have capacity in an AZ.
+No cost reductions.
+Pay regardless of consuming it.

+#### 1.6.11.7.
+Savings Plan

+Hourly commitment for 1 or 3-year plan
+Reservation of general compute $ amounts (I am going to use x$ worth of compute for y years) Until you don't exceed the plan.
+After than normal on-demand billing

 ### 1.6.12.
 Instance Status Checks and Autorecovery

 Every instance has two high level status checks